-The following statements are meant to offer clear and concise summaries of the Center for Biblical Unity's (CFBU) positions on selected critical topics that are facing the church and culture.
+The following statements are meant to offer clear and concise summaries of the Center for Biblical Unity's (CFBU) positions on selected topics that are currently facing the church and culture.

 Creeds and Confessions

 In addition to our official statement of faith, a unifying expression of our faith can be found in the Nicene Creed.
-Although this creed does not have the same level of authority as Scripture, we believe that it provides a helpful and accurate summary of the core truths of the historic Christian faith.
-It also establishes critical boundaries for solid biblical teaching.
+We also find the confirmations and denials laid out in the Chicago Statements on Biblical Inerrancy and Hermeneutics to be a helpful summary of our guiding principles.
+Although these statements do not have the same level of authority as Scripture, we believe they provide a helpful and accurate summary of the core truths of the historic Christian faith.
+They also establish critical boundaries for solid biblical teaching.

-Although the founders of CFBU are Protestants, we have attempted to construct our statement of faith to include thoughtful Roman Catholic and Orthodox thinkers as well.
+Although the founders of CFBU are classical Protestants, we have attempted to construct our statement of faith to include traditional Roman Catholic and Orthodox thinkers as well.

 Women in Ministry

-However, we recognize that sincere Protestants who hold to the infallibility of Scripture differ on the practice of the ordination of women into pastoral ministry.
+We acknowledge the strong historical precedent that only men were ordained to the office of bishop and priest for the purpose of leading local churches.
 CFBU has chosen to leave the decision about the ordination of women to the Spirit-guided consciences of particular congregations.
-For this reason, you will find CFBU speakers on both sides of this discussion.
-As such, we advocate that our speakers, volunteers, and Board members deal with gentleness and humility when discussing this issue.
+For this reason, you are likely to find CFBU speakers, volunteers, and Board members on both sides of this issue.
+We expect all those affiliated with CFBU to act with gentleness and humility when discussing this issue.